ubuntu/WSL/docs/tutorials/gpu-cuda.md

 ## Install the appropriate Windows vGPU driver for WSL

-Duration: 05:00

 > ⓘ Specific drivers are needed to enable use of a virtual GPU, which is how Ubuntu applications are able to access your GPU hardware, so you’ll need to follow this step even if your system drivers are up-to-date.

 Please refer to the official [WSL documentation](https://docs.microsoft.com/en-us/windows/wsl/tutorials/gui-apps) for up-to-date links matching your specific GPU vendor.
-You can find these in **Install support for Linux GUI apps > Prerequisites** .
-For this example, we will download the **NVIDIA GPU Driver for WSL**.
+You can find these in `Install support for Linux GUI apps > Prerequisites` .
+For this example, we will download the `NVIDIA GPU Driver for WSL`.

 ![|624x283](https://lh3.googleusercontent.com/At632eOPirKgKd8OBD-sLfHui7WAa1lZSIDERr-BZNsqC28pAbX1dbAmbLbDO0aFQWvYShXJvwn42Pq7tvVkokWp5tl28oxoTlF-z0iyx3dLxiXYiq53wy17QgvxSD_Kh0Hd_l25)

 > ⓘ **Note:** This is the only device driver you’ll need to install.
 Do not install any display driver on Ubuntu.

-Once downloaded, double-click on the executable file and click **Yes** to allow the program to make changes to your computer.
+Once downloaded, double-click on the executable file and click `Yes` to allow the program to make changes to your computer.

 ![|624x136](https://lh4.googleusercontent.com/hsDq_ojZTfuOQrlUdHdJ3dpyjuzg2lSvN5idhz3QdXXvCjZo-cJwCf_fbwwy680q6ZsuryAm-D4c5nQhGh3NYRmFQp_7q0izm9Fszsb-kkCy852LICUqNXFFpbOasGFGicplhQ-T)